 Dornsife Center Writers Room: As a result of the SBS class, I am blessed to have had the opportunity to participate in an anthology publication and live reading event at the Dornsife Center Writers Room under the directorship of Rachel Wenrick and Kirsten Kaschock.
 So fabulous to be involved.

 Thanks to a super successful Crowdrise, ESPLERP board member and sexworksolidarity star Elle traveled east, and together we went to LABOR SCHOOL!
 Recommended by The ESPLER Project’s Maxine Doogan we are learning how – as marginalized and disadvantaged – members of a now criminalized industry – to communicate and negotiate in accordance with formal systems of labor and academia.

 - Woodhull Sexual Freedom Summit (SFS) 16 in affiliation with the Woodhull Freedom Foundation.

 Thanks to inner community allied support, I traveled for a second year to Alexandria, Virginia as a volunteer for the Woodhull Foundation Sexual Freedom Summit aka SFS 16.

-WoW!
-Neat.
-I made press in the Philadelphia Gay News (ePGN) which led to my meeting with Timothy Keller and Kali at Representative Brian Sims office where we discussed:
+In September made press in the Philadelphia Gay News (ePGN) which led to my meeting with Timothy Keller and Kali at Representative Brian Sims office where we discussed:

 - The lack of confidential agency for sex trade survivors or sex workers in need of advice or support services as far as counsel, medical, legal, housing, anything.